bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 -   [ ] Mention two parts of Express that you learned about this week.
+--Asynchronous and event driven
+--Can write it all in javascript
+--Fast library and access to npm dependencies

 -   [ ] Describe Middleware?
+--Middleware is an array of functions that get excuted in the order they are introduced in the server code.
 -   [ ] Describe a Resource?
+--Are what you can perform CRUD operations on

 -   [ ] What can the API return to help clients know if a request was successful?
+--HTTP status codes

 -   [ ] How can we partition our application into sub-applications?
+--By routing out appliction

 ## Minimum Viable Product